ESGF/esgf-globus-download/docs/globus_search_and_download.md

 ### Examples

-This section shows some use case examples
+This section shows some use case examples.

 #### Default example